 The better the book is cleaned before the scanning process, the higher the productivity while scanning.
 You will have to stop less times to clean the glass, remove the dust or even have to do less rescans in the process.
 Another thing you must check is the integrity of the book and its pages, as some automatic book scanners will use vacuum to turn the pages.
 So you need them to stick well together into the binding.

 If you are using a portable document camera, you might want to try to stretch the book first to get an even scan.
 The same thing goes for diy book scanners, that don’t allow for capturing uneven open books.
 We can recommend a touch screen monitor in these cases, as it is easier to hold down the book with one hand and just touch the screen for capture.
+The electronic versions have to look clean and crisp, so make sure you check everything and scan according to the book type.

 Scanning each page of the book